AnnaVargova/AutomationShield_wiki/PressureShield.md

 # <a name="intro"/>Introduction
-The BlowShield belongs to the family of control engineering education devices for Arduino that form a part of the [AutomationShield](https://www.automationshield.com) project.
-The basic design of BlowShield consists of a vessel with integrated pressure sensor that is mapping pressure in the vessel and a pump.
+The PressureShield belongs to the family of control engineering education devices for Arduino that form a part of the [AutomationShield](https://www.automationshield.com) project.
+The basic design of PressureShield consists of a vessel with integrated pressure sensor that is mapping pressure in the vessel and a pump.
 The goal is to obtain and keep the required value of pressure in the vessel despite its leakage.
 The value can be set by the user using the potenciometer.
 The power of the pump can be varied by applying a pulse width modulated (PWM) signal to it, thus manipulating airflow.
 The pump is an actuator and with the sensor it creates a simple single-input single-output (SISO) feedback loop that can be used in control engineering experiments.

 <img width="500" alt="blow_photo" src="https://github.com/gergelytakacs/AutomationShield/wiki/fig/Blow/Blow_photo.jpg">